 Another festival held in February (9th-18th) is the Otaru Snow Light Festival.

 Also in Hokkaido, the city of Otaru is famous for this festival that lights up the streets with 120,000 candles glowing in the snow, creating a fable-like atmosphere.
 The people of Otaru often like to remind visitors that the festival aims at helping people leave their troubles behind and truly enjoy the moment, and unity with nature.

 Let’s not forget, depending on the way the lunar calendar works out, that Chinese New Year is also often held in February!
 The occasion is celebrated in huge festivities in Japan’s major Chinatown areas in Yokohama and Kobe.

 5. Other areas in Japan

-There are a number of other festivals across Japan, like the Yokote Kamakura (February 15-16), in Akita (where you'll spend your time enjoying great food and landscapes while sitting in warm igloo); the Nagasaki Lantern (dates change slightly depending on the Chinese Lunar calendar) is one of the most beautiful to attend, while the ‘Naked Matsuri’ festival in Okayama (happening between the second and the third weeks of february) will probably be one of the most unique experiences of your trip.
+There are a number of other festivals across Japan in February.
+These include the Yokote Kamakura (February 15-16), in Akita (where you'll spend your time enjoying great food and landscapes while sitting in a warm igloo).
+The Nagasaki Lantern Festival (dates change slightly depending on the Chinese Lunar calendar) is one of the most beautiful to attend.
+And the ‘Naked Matsuri’ festival in Okayama (happening between the second and the third weeks of February) will probably be one of the most unique experiences of your trip.

-Bear in mind however that as February 11 is a national holiday in Japan (Culture Day), the popular touristy spots are likely to become crowded.
+Bear in mind however, that as February 11 is a national holiday in Japan (Culture Day), the popular tourist spots are likely to become crowded.